richardtatum/mira/README.md

 #### /subscribe
 The `subscribe` command allows a user to subscribe to changes to a provided stream key on a selected host.
 When a stream starts on the given host/key, a notification will be sent to the channel the subscription was requested from.

+### /playing
+The `playing` command allows a user to set a text value for the 'Currently Playing' section of any live stream.
+This can be set multiple times to reflect the change in content during a stream, with each new value overriding the last.

 #### /unsubscribe
-The `unsubscribe` command allows a user to choose a subscription to remove from the channel from a list of available subscriptions.
+The `unsubscribe` command allows a user to choose a subscription to remove from a list of available subscriptions.

 #### /list
 The `list` command provides a list of all registered hosts and their subscribed keys.